The Value Problem for Weighted Timed Games with Two Clocks is Undecidable: Introduction

 \begin{restatable}{theorem}{thmUndec} The Value Problem for two-player, turn-based, time-bounded, two-clock, weighted timed games with non-negative integer weights is undecidable.
 The same holds for weighted timed games over unbounded time otherwise satisfying the same hypotheses. \end{restatable}

-Our reduction is from the halting problem for deterministic two-counter machines and proceeds via a careful encoding of counter values in clock valuations, combined with ``punishment'' gadgets that force faithful simulation or allow the adversary to drive the accumulated cost up.
+Our reduction is from the Halting Problem for deterministic two-counter machines and proceeds via a careful encoding of counter values in clock valuations, combined with ``punishment'' gadgets that enforce faithful simulation or allow the adversary to drive the accumulated cost upwards.
 Key technical novelties include: